A draft horse wearing a well-fitted leather horse collar for heavy work.

 Another common issue is failing to match the hames to the collar correctly.
 The hames are the two curved pieces that fit into the collar’s groove, and they need to follow its shape perfectly to distribute pressure evenly.
 Misaligned traces or tugs can also create improper pulling angles.
 You can learn more about how to fit a collar and hames to ensure your entire harness setup is working together correctly.

-Find the Right Shape for Your Horse's Breed
+Matching the Collar Shape to Your Horse's Breed

 Horses, like people, come in all shapes and sizes.
 A draft horse with a thick, muscular neck will need a very different collar shape than a lighter horse with a more slender build.
 A "one-size-fits-all" approach simply doesn’t work.
 Pay close attention to the width and curve of the collar to ensure it matches your horse’s shoulders and neck anatomy.